Legal Translation of Foreign Language Wills

 To do that, you could:

 1. Employ a legal translator to translate the last will and testament, and have the translation approved by the testator.
 (Again, include a clause stating which version controls in the case of any discrepancy).

 2. Have a legal translator read the will to the testator as the will is being read aloud at the signing/execution ceremony, and do so with witnesses who can swear to the accuracy of a transcript of the ceremony.

 3. Have the will execution ceremony video recorded.

-As you can see, professional legal translation services are vital when working with a non-English-speaking testator.
+As you can see, professional legal translation and legal interpreting services are vital when working with a non-English-speaking testator.
 In that vein, consider contacting All Language Alliance, Inc. as your go-to translation service for a will or any legal matter involving non-English-speaking clients.
-We are the best in the business when it comes to professional translations from and into Croatian, Russian, Swedish, Swiss German, Mandarin Chinese, Japanese, Spanish, German, Hebrew, and other languages that are accurate the first time.
+We are the best in the business when it comes to professional translations from and into Croatian, Russian, Swedish, Italian, Swiss German, Mandarin Chinese, Japanese, Spanish, German, Hebrew, Korean, and other languages that are accurate the first time.
 And we always get high marks for our quality customer service.
 Email us today to learn more.